boucadair/lisp-pubsub-flow-examples/draft-boucadair-lisp-pubsub-flow-examples.md

 # Successful Notification

-The following example assumes that a security association is in place between xTR/Map-Server (Section 7.1 of {{!I-D.ietf-lisp-pubsub}}) and that all subsequent integrity-protection checks were successfully passed.
+{{sn}} illustrates the example of a successful delivery of notification updates that match an existing subscription state.
+This example assumes that a security association is in place between the xTR and the Map-Server (Section 7.1 of {{!I-D.ietf-lisp-pubsub}}) and that all subsequent integrity-protection checks are successfully passed.

 ~~~~ aasvg
                      +---+                          +----+